-This document is meant to provide a brief overview of drought risk issues.
-The key resources at the end of the document provide more in-depth country and sectoral analysis.
-The contents of this report do not necessarily reflect the views of World Bank, NDMC, CIWA or IWMI.
 The Integrated Drought Risk Management Framework highlights a three-pillar approach centered around interconnected, multi-disciplinary, multi-institutional activities.
 These are 1) Monitoring and early warning systems; 2) Vulnerability and impact assessment; 3) Mitigation, preparedness and response.

 This country's Drought Resilience Profile contains drought information based on these three pillars.
 This profile provides an overview of Eswatini's drought resilience capacity in the three pillars.
-Eswatini's vulnerability and impact assessment capacity is categorized as medium.
+Eswatini's vulnerability and impact assessment capacity is categorised as medium.
 Despite its functional institutional arrangements to assess the impact of drought, there continues to be a lack of comprehensive approach to drought risk assessments.
-Eswatini's monitoring and early warning systems capacity is also categorized as medium.
+Eswatini's monitoring and early warning systems capacity is also categorised as medium.

 Through its National Drought Plan, Eswatini has crafted a proactive plan to improve its early warning systems and is also developing a combined drought indicator (CDI).
-The challenge however is operationalizing these actions through capacity strengthening, and improved communication and coordination.
+The challenge however is operationalising these actions through capacity strengthening, and improved communication and coordination.
 Similarly, Eswatini's capacity in Pillar 3: mitigation, preparedness and response, is categorised as medium, due in large part to the need for stronger disaster risk reduction (DRR) management structures, in which drought management is embedded.